MarwaBrian/mushrooms/README.md

 ### Logistic Regression Model

 After completing the data preprocessing steps involving feature scaling, one-hot encoding of categorical variables, and handling class imbalance using SMOTE, the dataset is now ready for model implementation.

+We, begin with Logistic regression as a baseline model.
+Here are results for this model.

 - Accuracy: 0.8636
 - Precision: 0.8899627121223651